 It is important that any response to the Climate Emergency Declaration is democratically led to ensure the views of residents are represented throughout.
 Following the declaration, the Council took two actions; convening the cross-party Climate Emergency Taskforce and expert Advisory Panel to provide leadership to the Council's response, and appointed Councillor Matt Bryan as the Leader's Champion and Cabinet Member for the Climate Emergency.
-In 2019-2020, the Climate Emergency Taskforce met eight times to consider a range of key sectors and the contribution that the Council, partners, businesses and residents could make to tackling climate change, contributing to the development of the Plan.
-Since then, it has continued to meet on a regular basis.
-In 2023, Councillor Louise Gittins became the lead Cabinet Member for tackling the Climate Emergency.
+Since May 2019, the Climate Emergency Taskforce has met eight times to consider a range of key sectors and the contribution that the Council, partners, businesses and residents could make to tackling climate change.